devfecta/drupal/README.md

 ```
 ### Accessing MySQL Container
 When setting up a new Drupal website use the MySQL's container name from the *docker-compose.yml* files for the hostname.

+### MySQL Volume
+The persistant data is store in a volume in the default Docker Volume location.